aufheben/Y86/README.md

 The meat of the simulator, i.e. the actual ISA implementation, can be found in [ISA.hs](https://github.com/aufheben/Y86/blob/master/Simulator/src/Simulator/ISA.hs).
-The combination of the `RecordWildCards` GHC extension and the `MonadState` combinators from [lens](https://hackage.haskell.org/package/lens/docs/Control-Lens-Setter.html#g:5) makes it quite pleasant to write code in a "imperative style":
+The combination of the `RecordWildCards` GHC extension and the `MonadState` combinators from [lens](https://hackage.haskell.org/package/lens/docs/Control-Lens-Setter.html#g:5) makes it quite pleasant to write code in an "imperative style":

 ```haskell
 exec s i a = return (flip execState s a, i)